sukhasana

 - Improves Posture and Spine Health – Sukhasana helps you sit up straight and relax your shoulders.
 Being aware of your position can stop you from slouching and strengthen your back over time.

-- It stretches and Lengthening your spine.
+- It extends and elongates your spine.

-- Broadens your collarbones and chest.
+- Expands your collarbones and chest area.

-- It calms your mind.
+- It soothes your mind.

-- Kick out anxiety, stress and mental tiredness.
+- Eliminates anxiety, stress, and mental exhaustion.

-- It helps in improving body posture.
+- It aids in enhancing body posture.

-- It opens your hips.
+- It loosens your hips.

-- It helps in reducing fatigue.
+- It assists in alleviating fatigue.

-- It strengths your back.
+- It fortifies your back.

 - It stretches your ankles and knees.